DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ###### 5.1.2.1 Operating System

-Albeit the operating system used in this case fairly universal and as such is not so much a constraint as a benefit.
+Albeit the operating system used in this case is fairly universal and as such is not so much a constraint as a benefit.
 However it must be said that the operating system used was Android and not another, even then versions 5.0.1 (Lollipop) and 7.0 (Nougat).

 ###### 5.1.2.2 Microphone

 The placement and positioning on the phone(s) is important for microphone usage in this project.
-For example while the S6 Edge and S4 may look very similar their microphone placements are different.
-Firstly both phones have dual microphones and offer one on the top and bottom faces of the device, however the S4 and S6 mirror each other with placement such that the S4s bottom microphone is on the left hand portion of the face while the S6s microphone is on the right hand side.
-As mentioned in the hardware section that the technology of the microphone can vary on the how well data can be sampled, this is a constant provided by the phone model itself but later models may use more sophisticated microphone technology.
+For example, while the S6 Edge and S4 may look very similar their microphone placements are different.
+Firstly both phones have dual microphones and offer one on the top and bottom faces of the device, however the S4 and S6 mirror each other with placement such that the S4's bottom microphone is on the left hand portion of the face while the S6's microphone is on the right hand side.
+As mentioned in the hardware section, the technology of the microphone can vary on the how well data can be sampled, this is a constant provided by the phone model itself but later models may use more sophisticated microphone technology.

 When testing I had to be cautious with the wooden frame not to obstruct the microphones.